Large and moderate deviations for a discrete-time marked Hawkes process: Proof of Main Results

-\section{Proof of main results}
+\section{Proof of Main Results}

-In this section, we prove the main results.
+This section states the proof of our main results.
 Before we proceed, let's recall a version of G\"{a}rtner-Ellis theorem which will be used in our proof. \begin{theorem}[G\"{a}rtner-Ellis theorem (Theorem 2.3.6 \cite{Dembo})] Let $(\mu_n)_{n\in\mathbb{N}}$ be a sequence of probability measures on $\left(\mathbb{R},\mathbb{B}\left(\mathbb{R}\right)\right)$.
 Define the logarithmic moment generating function

 and assume that for all $\theta\in\mathbb{R}$ a possibly infinite limit $\Lambda\left(\theta\right)$ in (\ref{LMGF})

 exists and $0\in\mathcal{D}^\mathcal{O}_\Lambda$, where $\mathcal{D}^\mathcal{O}_\Lambda$ is the interior of $\mathcal{D}_\Lambda$ and $\mathcal{D}_\Lambda:=\left\{\theta\in\mathbb{R}:\Lambda\left(\theta\right)<\infty\right\}$.
 Suppose in addition that $\Lambda$ is lower semi-continuous on $\mathbb{R}$, differentiable on $\mathcal{D}^{\mathcal{O}}_\Lambda$, and $\Lambda$ is steep, i.e.